-- Annual Retainer of \$40,000 paid in four equal installments of \$10,000 each at the beginning of each calendar quarter; - \$1,000 for each board and committee meeting attended in person; - \$500 for each board and committee meeting attended via telephone or other remote medium; and - Reimbursement of reasonable expenses as supported by documentation and receipts.
+- Annual Retainer of \$40,000 paid in 12 equal monthly installments of \$3,333 each; - \$1,000 for each board and committee meeting attended in person; - \$500 for each board and committee meeting attended via telephone or other remote medium; and - Reimbursement of reasonable expenses as supported by documentation and receipts.

 A new Board appointee receives an award of 40,000 stock options upon appointment.
-Further, each member of the Board is awarded an option grant for 15,000 stock options on an annual basis.
+Further, each non-employee member of the Board is awarded an option grant for 15,000 stock options on an annual basis.